barionleg/ANTs_wiki/Importing-diffusion-tensor-data-from-other-software.md

 The header describes the transformation of the image voxels into physical space, as for scalar images.
 In ITK, this is called the "Direction" matrix, and is always a rigid transform (affine transforms, like those defined in the NIFTI "sform", are not supported).

-The correct convention for the tensor coordinate system is software dependent, and extracting them from the raw scaner data has required considerable effort from the creators of software tools like `dcm2niix`.
+The correct convention for the tensor coordinate system is software dependent, and extracting them from the raw scaner data has required considerable effort from the creators of tools like `dcm2niix`.
 See [here](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage#Diffusion_Tensor_Imaging) for discussion and sample data.

 On the post-processing side, see [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FDT/FAQ#What_conventions_do_the_bvecs_use.3F) and [here](https://users.fmrib.ox.ac.uk/~paulmc/fsleyes/userdoc/latest/troubleshooting.html#line-vectors-tensors-fibre-orientation-distributions-are-left-right-flipped) for bvec requirements in FSL and [here](http://camino.cs.ucl.ac.uk/index.php?n=Tutorials.DTI) for an example using Camino.